Interior Design Careers

 Industry Suppliers Consultant

-Represent cutting-edge products and services for the interior design and decoration industry.
+Share cutting-edge products and services with the interior design and decoration industry.

-In this role, you will lead the product specification experience through strategically designed and sourced products in showrooms, online or at designer and decorator studios.
+Be the products expert and work out of showrooms, web stores or at designer and decorator studios.
 Specialise in furnishings, materials or architectural products, bringing the best industry goods to your clients and customers.

 What does an Industry Suppliers Consultant do?

-- Guide the interiors industry through product displays, providing opportunity for interaction and education
+• Guide the interiors industry through product displays with interaction and education

 Virtual Environment Designer

-Create digital worlds as part of designing real-life ones, to solve physical project issues and provide futuristic digital experiences.
+Create digital worlds as part of designing real-life ones, to solve physical project issues and offer futuristic digital experiences.

 What does a Virtual Environment Designer do?

-- Help clients make the right decisions in construction and design by creating accurate computer model representations
+• Help clients make the right construction and design decisions by creating accurate computer model representations

 Explore Interior Design & Decoration courses